ovidiuch/flatris/README.md

 It was released on June 6, 1984 and has since become a world-wide phenomenon.
 Read more about the game at http://en.wikipedia.org/wiki/Tetris

+### FlatrisStatePreview

+Render a Flatris instance next to its prettified, serialized state.

+### FlatrisStatePersistor

+Persist Flatris state with local storage.

 ## Development

 ```bash